mikedilger/mosaic-spec/docs/core_tags.md

 * `[3:8]` - Zeroed
 * `[8:40]` - public key (32 bytes)

-Records with this tag indicate that the record is if interest to the person identified by that public key (as their master key).
-Being tagged as such, it should be delivered to all of this persons' INBOX servers as specified in their [bootstrap](bootstrap.md) record.
+Records with this tag indicate that the record is of interest to the person identified by that public key (as their master key).
+Being tagged as such, it SHOULD be delivered to all of this persons' INBOX servers as specified in their [bootstrap](bootstrap.md) record.

 ## Reply by Id